helloflask/bootstrap-flask/docs/basic.rst

     {{ bootstrap.load_js() }}
     </body>

 You can pass ``version`` to pin the Bootstrap 4 version you want to use.
-Default to load files from CDN, set ``BOOTSTRAP_SERVE_LOCAL`` to ``True`` to use built-in local files.
-However, it's recommended to manage Bootstrap resources by yourself.
+It defaults to load files from CDN.
+Set ``BOOTSTRAP_SERVE_LOCAL`` to ``True`` to use built-in local files.
+However, it's recommended to let Bootstrap manage its resources by itself.

 Starter template
 -----------------

 For reasons of flexibility, Bootstrap-Flask doesn't include built-in base templates (this may change in the future).
-For now,  you must create it yourself.
+For now,  you have to create a base template yourself.
 Be sure to use an HTML5 doctype and include a viewport meta tag for proper responsive behaviors.
 Here's an example base template:

 .. code-block:: html